Ak0000714/ALT-F4-AI-Extenstion/README.md

 👀 All Eyes on You – AI-Powered Productivity & Screen Time Tracker

 🚀 Track your website usage, stay productive, and take smart breaks with AI!
-All Eyes on You is a powerful Chrome extension that helps you monitor screen time, get AI-driven productivity suggestions, and stay sharp with interactive riddles!
+All Eyes on You is a powerful Chrome extension that helps you monitor screen time and stay sharp with interactive riddles!

 ---